 Long-term fellowship, short-term fellowship, and travel grant applications will be accepted beginning Aug.
 31, 2023, with a submission deadline of 11:59 p.m.
 PST on Nov.
 15, 2023.
 The fellowship year begins on July 1, 2024, and ends on June 30, 2025.

 Applying for a Fellowship

-- Project description not to exceed 1,500 words.
-This should consist of two parts: description of the project and its significance (approx. 1,000 words); description of the specific Huntington materials to be consulted and an outline of the plan of work for the fellowship period (approx. 500 words).
-Applicants for travel grants/exchange fellowships should describe the materials to be consulted in the United Kingdom and Ireland.
-Document should be single-spaced, font size; 11 pts. (approx. three pages).
-The project description will be considered by a panel of scholars from a variety of humanities disciplines and should be written for non-specialists.
+- Project description consisting of three parts: description of the project and its significance (approximately 1,000 words); a list of the specific Huntington materials to be consulted; and an outline of the plan of work for the fellowship period.
+Applicants for travel grants/exchange fellowships should describe the materials to be consulted abroad.
+The project description will be considered by a panel of scholars from a variety of humanities disciplines and should be written for nonspecialists.

 - Curriculum vitae of no more than three pages.

 It is advisable to begin your online application well before the application deadline.
-You may revise your application at any time until the deadline.
-For additional information, visit Fellowship FAQs.
+For more information, see Fellowship FAQs.

 Application Submission Process

 2. Complete an online application, upload attachments, and submit.

 Applications will be accepted beginning Aug.
 31, 2023, with a submission deadline of 11:59 p.m.
 PST on Nov.
 15, 2023.

 For assistance, contact Krystle Satrum.